Skip to main content

 In general, there are two basic groups of formal treatment: talk therapy and medication.
 The exact treatment a child or youth receives will depend on many different things:

-• how severe each problem is
+• How severe each challenge is

-• what services are available in their community
+• What services are available in their community

 Therapies